intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 git submodule update --init --recursive

 # Build an image with the provided Dockerfile by compiling Intel® Extension for PyTorch\* from source
-DOCKER_BUILDKIT=1 docker build -f examples/cpu/inference/python/llm/Dockerfile --build-arg COMPILE=ON -t ipex-llm:main .
+DOCKER_BUILDKIT=1 docker build -f examples/cpu/inference/python/llm/Dockerfile --build-arg COMPILE=ON -t ipex-llm:2.2.0 .

 # Run the container with command below
-docker run --rm -it --privileged ipex-llm:main bash
+docker run --rm -it --privileged ipex-llm:2.2.0 bash

 # When the command prompt shows inside the docker container, enter llm examples directory
 cd llm